 4. The number of employees you have, segmented by faculty and staff or other appropriate categories; NOTE: "Faculty and staff" refers to your organization's permanent, temporary, and part-time personnel, as well as any contract employees supervised by your organization.
 Contract staff supervised by a contractor should be addressed separately.

-The composition of Citadel faculty and staff is depicted below.
+The composition of Citadel faculty and staff over the last five years is depicted in the graph below according the HR data report published by IPEDS each November.